medic/cht-docs/content/en/apps/reference/app-settings/transitions.md

 ## Configuration

 By default all transitions are disabled.
 They can be enabled by configuring the `transitions` property to have a key with the transitions name and a `truthy` value.
-As of version 3.12.0, some transitions can partially run on the client, for offline users.
-To op out from client-side transitions, add a `"client: false"` property to the transition configuration.
+As of version 3.12.0 some transitions will partially run on the client for offline users.
+To opt out from client-side transitions, add a `"client: false"` property to the transition configuration.

 ```json
 {